phonedotcom/API-SDK-ruby/docs/PhonenumbersApi.md

 # **get_account_phone_number**
 > PhoneNumberFull get_account_phone_number(account_id, number_id)

-Show details of an individual phone number
+Show details of an individual phone number.

-See Intro to Account Phone Numbers for more info on the properties.
+Show details of an individual phone number.
+See Account Phone Numbers for more info on the properties.

 ### Example
 ```ruby